bomonike/azure-chatgbt/README.md

    - API Server when deploying a private AKS cluster.
    <br /><br />

+   ### Network Security Groups

-1. [Azure Network Security Group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/network_security_group): subnets hosting virtual machines and Azure Bastion Hosts are protected by [Azure Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview) that are used to filter inbound and outbound traffic.
+1. [Azure Network Security Groups](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/network_security_group): subnets hosting virtual machines and Azure Bastion Hosts are protected by [Azure Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview) that are used to filter inbound and outbound traffic.

 1. Workload namespace and service account: the [Kubectl Terraform Provider](https://registry.terraform.io/providers/cpanato/kubectl/latest/docs) and [Kubernetes Terraform Provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs) are used to create the namespace and service account used by the chat applications.

-   ### Storage
+   ### Azure Storage Account

-- [Azure Storage Account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account): this storage account is used to store the boot diagnostics logs of both the service provider and service consumer virtual machines.
+1. [Azure Storage Account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account): this storage account is used to store the boot diagnostics logs of both the service provider and service consumer virtual machines.
 Boot Diagnostics is a debugging feature that allows you to view console output and screenshots to diagnose virtual machine status.

-   ### Utility Services
+   <em><strong>Utility Services:</strong></em>

+   ### Azure Key Vault

 1. [Azure Key Vault](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault): an Azure Key Vault used to store secrets, certificates, and keys that can be mounted as files by pods using [Azure Key Vault Provider for Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).
 For more information, see [Use the Azure Key Vault Provider for Secrets Store CSI Driver in an AKS cluster](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) and [Provide an identity to access the Azure Key Vault Provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access).

+   ### Azure OpenAI Service

 1. [Azure OpenAI Service](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cognitive_account): an [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview) with a [GPT-3.5](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#chatgpt-gpt-35-turbo) model used by the chatbot application.
 Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-4, GPT-3, Codex, and DALL-E models with the security and enterprise promise of Azure.
 Azure OpenAI co-develops the APIs with OpenAI, ensuring compatibility and a smooth transition from one to the other.

-1. [Cert-Manager](https://cert-manager.io/docs/): the `cert-manager` package and [Let's Encrypt](https://letsencrypt.org/) certificate authority are used to issue a TLS/SSL certificate to the chat applications.

    ### Monitoring